hellohaptik/docs_haptik/docs/agent-chat/analytics.md

     User rating here is same as defined above in Overview section.
 Just the change being, this metric is for the single agent.
 And the metric above is on a Team level.

-> Note that the User rating is calculated basis the last claim name for an agent.
-We get cases wherein the chat completes and then when user submits feedback, if the claim name has changed from the last agent to another one, the feedback will get tagged to this new agent.
+> Note that the User rating is calculated basis the last agent who claimed the chat.
+There are scenarios wherein the chat completes and then user submits feedback.
+If the claim name had changed from the last agent to another agent, the feedback will get tagged to this new agent.
 Feedback metric is integral more at a conversation level.
 And for agents, feedback is a tertiary metric.
 The reason being the number of feedbacks submitted considered against the volume of daily chats is nominal.

 6. **Agent Online Time**